St Rumon’s church is part of the United Benefice of Veryan (with Portloe) and Ruan Lanihorne.

 If you are interested in Family History, you will find transcripts of church records and memorial inscriptions here. www.rootsweb.ancestry.com/~engrlopc/

-Please note that the church is locked throughout the Winter months each year, 1st November until the 1st March.
-If you would like to visit the church in this period, please contact the churchwardens.
+Please note that the church is only open at the weekends, 10 a.m. til 4 p.m. throughout the Winter months each year, 1st November until the 1st March.
+If you would like to visit the church on a week day, please contact the churchwardens.

 All three churches in the benefice are at the heart of our communities and are here to welcome and serve everyone who comes to them.
 They are available for private prayer or for a time of quiet contemplation.
 Ruan, Veryan and Portloe churches all have something in common – they are all different!
 Each place of worship seeks to offer something distinctive and in that way complement each other within the one Benefice.